-\textit{Acknowledgments.--} K.Y.\ thanks Uwe Thiele and Fr\'ed\'eric van Wijland for the useful discussions.
+\textit{Acknowledgments.--} K.Y.\ thanks Uwe Thiele and Fr\'ed\'eric van Wijland for useful discussions.
 B.Z.\ acknowledges the National Natural Science Foundation of China (Grant No.\ 22203022) and the Scientific Research Starting Foundation of Wenzhou Institute, UCAS (Grant No.\ WIUCASQD2022016).
 K.I.\ acknowledges JSPS KAKENHI for Transformative Research Areas (Grant No.\ 21H05309), JST, FOREST, Japan (Grant No.\ JPMJFR212N), and JST, CREST, Japan (Grant No.\ JPMJCR25Q1).
 K.Y.\ acknowledges JSPS KAKENHI for Grant-in-Aid for Early-Career Scientists (Grant No.\ 25K17357).
-S.K.\ acknowledges the support by the National Natural Science Foundation of China (No.\ 12274098) and the Scientific Research Starting Foundation of Wenzhou Institute, UCAS (Grant No.\ WIUCASQD2021041).
-K.I.\, K.Y., and S.K.\ acknowledge the support by the Japan Society for the Promotion of Science (JSPS) Core-to-Core Program ``Advanced core-to-core network for the physics of self-organizing active matter" (No.\ JPJSCCA20230002).
+S.K.\ acknowledges the support from the National Natural Science Foundation of China (Grant No.\ 12274098) and from the Zhejiang Key Laboratory of Soft Matter Biomedical Materials (2025ZY01036 and 2025E10072).
+K.I., K.Y., and S.K.\ acknowledge the support from the Japan Society for the Promotion of Science (JSPS) Core-to-Core Program ``Advanced Core-to-Core network for the physics of self-organizing active matter" (No.\ JPJSCCA20230002).
 B.Z.\ and Z.X.\ contributed equally to this work.